Dr. John L. Gustafson (born January 19, 1955)

 Dr. Gustafson is an American computer scientist and businessman, chiefly known for his work in High Performance Computing (HPC) such as the invention of Gustafson's Law, introducing the first commercial computer cluster, measuring with QUIPS, leading the reconstruction of the Atanasoff-Berry Computer,

 and several awards for computer speedup.

 Dr. Gustafson previously held the positions of Senior Fellow and Chief Product Architect at AMD in Sunnyvale, CA, Director at Intel Labs-SC, CEO of Massively Parallel Technologies, Inc. and CTO at ClearSpeed Technology.
 Since November 2013, he has been CTO of Ceranovo, Inc.

-This site provides links to Dr. John L. Gustafson's publications, research projects, accomplishments and interests.
+This site provides links to some of Dr. John L. Gustafson's publications, research projects, accomplishments and interests.